-FOREIGN CURRENCY -- Although the Company's functional currency is the United States dollar, a significant portion of the Company's net revenue is derived from its sales and operations outside the United States.
-In the future, the Company expects to continue to derive a significant portion of its net revenue and incur a significant portion of its operating costs outside the United States, and changes in exchange rates have had and may continue to have a significant effect on the Company's results of operations.
-For example, the Company estimates that the total adverse impact of foreign currency exchange rate changes from the first quarter 2000 reduced the second quarter 2000 reported revenue by approximately \$9 million.
-The operations of affiliates and subsidiaries in foreign countries have been funded with investments and other advances.
+Foreign currency-Although the Company's functional currency is the United States dollar, a significant portion of the Company's net revenue is derived from its sales and operations outside the United States.
+In the future, the Company expects to continue to derive a significant portion of its net revenue and incur a significant portion of its operating costs outside the United States, and changes in exchange rates have had and may continue to have a significant, and potentially adverse effect on the Company's results of operations.
+For example, the Company estimates that the total adverse impact of foreign currency exchange rate changes from the fourth quarter 1999 reduced the third quarter 2000 reported revenue by approximately \$19 million.
+Due to the large percentage of the Company's results of operations of affiliates and subsidiaries in foreign countries have been funded with investments and other advances.
 Due to the long-term nature of such investments and advances, the Company accounts for any adjustments resulting from translation as a charge or credit to "accumulated other comprehensive loss" within the stockholders' equity section of the consolidated balance sheet.
 The Company historically has not engaged in hedging transactions to mitigate foreign exchange risk.